harrietty/serverless_signup_srsly/NOTES.md

 ## Saving a User

 In our `handler.js` file we update our handler to save the data to our Users table.
-We should never save a plain text password so we will install the `bcrypt` library and hash the password before saving it.
+We should never save a plain text password so we will install the [bcryptjs](https://github.com/dcodeIO/bcrypt.js) library (there are known issues with the Bcrypt library on lambda) and hash the password before saving it.

 In the handler, we'll grab the email and password provided from the request body: